aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

  	Some of the ways that Company data can and have been used are:
 	1. *Fraud Detection*: People Data Labs collaborated with an enterprise vendor, enhancing their verification and fraud detection capabilities.
 They used PDL data via their APIs to connect credit applicants' personal information with their professional background, simplifying the verification process.
  	2. *Investment Intelligence*: PDL data can help manage investment portfolios, assess changes in company headcounts, and enhance your comprehension of the org chart of a particular organization.
 It can also help make informed investment decisions by analyzing the financial performance, revenue, and profitability of publicly traded companies with a ticker symbol.
-	3. *Lead Generation and Company Prospecting*: The Company Dataset can be used to generate leads for sales and marketing campaigns by targeting companies that match specific criteria, such as industry, location, or size.
+	3. *Sales and Marketing*: The Company Dataset can be used to generate leads for sales and marketing campaigns by targeting companies that match specific criteria, such as industry, location, or size.
 Segment potential customers based on company attributes.
+	4. *Competitive Intelligence*: PDL data can be used to predict a company's potential competitors or peers within specific industries.
+This can be achieved by analyzing their financial data, employee count, and market presence.
+Alternatively, it can also be used to identify potential partners for mergers and acquisitions.

 6. **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?** For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g. stereotyping, quality of service issues) or other undesirable harms (e.g. financial harms, legal risks) If so, please provide a description.
 Is there anything a future user could do to mitigate these undesirable harms?

 	*Your Answer Here*

 7. **Are there tasks for which the dataset should not be used?** If so, please provide a description.

-	*Your Answer Here*

-8. **Any other comments?**

 	*Your Answer Here*